A Contract with God: Publication history

-The book runs 196 pages.
-Baronet published the first edition in October 1978 in hardcover and trade paperback editions; the hardcover was limited to a signed-and-numbered print-run of 1,500 copies.
 Sales were initially poor, but demand increased over the years.
 Kitchen Sink Press reissued the book in 1985, (Note: Kitchen Sink reissued the book in both softcover and hardcover editions, with the hardcover limited to 600 copies with a tipped-in autographed plate.) as did DC Comics in 2001 as part of its Will Eisner Library; and W. W. Norton collected it in 2005 as The Contract with God Trilogy in a single volume with its sequels, A Life Force (1988) and Dropsie Avenue (1995).
 The Norton edition, and subsequent stand-alone editions of Contract, included extra final pages to the stories.
 (Note: Norton published A Contract with God in black ink rather than sepia.)
 As of 2010, at least eleven translations have been published, including in Yiddish (Lambiek, 1984), a language which would have been common with many of the characters in the book.

 Dark Horse Books published Will Eisner's A Contract with God Curator's Collection in 2018.
 This two-volume edition reprints the entire graphic novel at 1:1 size from the original pencil art in one volume and from the original ink art in the second volume.
 It was nominated for two Eisner Awards in 2019, with editor/designer John Lind winning one award for "Best Presentation".